 If you have a mortgage or housing-related loans you may be able to get help towards the interest you pay via means-tested benefits but paid directly to your lender, this is called Support for Mortgage Interest (SMI).
 This can't help towards capital repayments.
 To be eligible you must claim, Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Universal Credit or Pension Credit.

-SMI is currently a benefit but from 5 April 2018 it becomes a loan from the government secured on your property.
+On 5 April 2018 SMI became a loan from the government secured on your property (prior to this date it was a benefit).
 This means any SMI you receive from this point must be repaid with interest but not until you die, sell or transfer ownership of your home.
 If you die and your property passes to your partner the loan won't become repayable until they die, sell or transfer ownership of the home.
 If there isn't enough equity in the property to repay the SMI loan it will be written off.
 You can pay off an SMI loan at any time but the minimum payment accepted at a time will be £100.

 SMI (loan or benefit) can only help with your housing costs for the home in which you normally live.
 It could help with the cost of interest on the following types of loan: